OuthmaneBelqasmi/FrameworkDI/README.md

 ```
 Main test:
 <br>
-The __init__ method will scan all  packages that it receives in parameter and then the framwork will automatically search about annotation in classes and fields.
+The __InitBean__ method will scan all  packages that it receives in parameter and then the framwork will automatically search about annotation in classes and fields.
 The __getBean(IDAO.class)__ will return the instance of class that implement IDAO interface